 Coooooookies!!!
 Don't worry I didn't turn into the cookie monster but admit it, you like cookies as well.
 Doesn't matter if it's Christmas time or not.
 And there is so much you can do with cookies.
 You can even store them for some time (if you have willpower and don't eat them all at once).

 Today we are going to create this funny lazy lizard cookies.
 This is one of the cutest cookie cutters I every bought.
 First step for every cookie is the cookie dough.
 You can use this vanilla cookie dough recipe or another recipe you normaly use.
 After preparing the dough you can start with cutting out the cookies.
 Put some flour onto your countertop and your rolling pin.
 This way the dough will not stick too much to your baking tools.
-Roll out the dough into an even about 3-5mm thick layer and start to cut out your cookies.
+Roll out the dough into an even about 3-5mm thick layer and start to cut out your cookies, in this case the sweet little lizards*.

 Afterwards put them on a baking sheet and bake them till they have a nice color (depending on which recipe you are using) and let them cool out completely, to be ready for the decoration.

 Now it's time to prepare your royal icing.
 There are many slightly different variations on royal icing, but the recipe itself is quite easy.
-I'm using a very basic version with 1,5 tablespoons meringue powder on 250g powder sugar, a little vanilla extract and about 50-100ml water.
+I'm using a very basic version with 1,5 tablespoons meringue powder* on 250g powder sugar, a little vanilla extract and about 50-100ml water.
 How much water you need really has to be identified when the icing is mixed and colored completely.
 You have to test how smooth it flows and adjust the consistency.
 It has to be stiff enough to not run over the edges, but still has to mold together smoothly. :-P easy task I know, but if you have detailed questions just contact me.
 I just use one kind of icing for outlining and flooding the cookies which works very well, if you have it in the right consistency.
-Again, doesn't really matter in which color you dye the icing, so choose your favorite ones.
+Now it's time to dye your icing with food color*.

-After your icing is dyed and has the right consistency you can fill it into your piping bags.
-I normally use a Tip 2 from Wilton but there might be different ones which are also suitable.
-Now the fun part begins :-) Follow the following (sounds kind of funny but I'm not a native speaker so please forgive me if I didn't catch every phrase right) steps and soon you will have a bunch of lizards "running" around your kitchen.
+After your icing is dyed and has the right consistency you can fill it into your piping bags* or I prefer this little squeezer bottles*.
+I normally use a tip 2* but there might be different ones which are also suitable.
+Now the fun part begins :-)

 1. Outline the head and body of the lizard in one color.